HoBeZwe/SphericalScattering.jl/docs/src/uniformStatic.md

 UniformField
 ```

-!!! warning
+!!! note
-    The direction is so far not automatically normalized!
+    The direction is automatically normalized.

 ---